-It also sports the latest-generation sensor technology, with the on-chip digital-to-analog conversion that results in both broader dynamic range as well as improved noise performance.
+It also sports the latest-generation sensor technology, with the on-chip digital-to-analog conversion that results in both a broader dynamic range and improved noise performance.
 Then it utilizes both DIGIC 6 and a DIGIC 6+ processor.
-DIGIC 6 is solely for metering; thus, it frees up DIGIC 6+ processor for everything else such as the 61-point AF system with 41 cross-type sensors for enhanced accuracy.
+DIGIC 6 is solely for metering; thus, it frees up DIGIC 6+ processor for everything else, such as the 61-point AF system with 41 cross-type sensors for enhanced accuracy.

 Next, the native sensitivity is impressive as it runs from ISO100-32,000 and is expandable to 50-102,400 but is identical to the 5D Mark III’s, and there are no improvements here.
 However, the noise-processing algorithm has been improved for higher sensitivities and is better than its rivals.

-Then it also boasts a large 3.2-inch display, which has an impressive 1,620,000 dots and also sports touchscreen functionality.
+It also boasts a large 3.2-inch display, which has impressive 1,620,000 dots and sports touchscreen functionality.
 Unlike its predecessors, the touchscreen interface on the 5D Mark IV is active all the time.
 Thus it enables menu navigation and image review as well.

 Coming onto the video capabilities of this Canon, it fights back its rivals by including 4K video.
 It features DCI 4K video capture at 4096 x 2160 pixels, at 30/25/24fps (500Mbps).
-Then thanks to the Motion JPEG file format available, users can also extract 8.8MP JPEG images from 4K video.
+Thanks to the Motion JPEG file format, users can also extract 8.8MP JPEG images from 4K video.
 However, there are some limitations in 4K, and it performs better at 1080p.

-Other complementary features of this 5D Mark IV are an external microphone and headphone ports, along with HDMI Mini out and USB 3.0 terminals.
+Other complementary features of this 5D Mark IV are an external microphone and headphone ports and HDMI Mini out, and USB 3.0 terminals.
 It also features dual SD and CompactFlash card slots accepting fast UDMA 7 cards.
-The battery it uses is similar to predecessor so that users can utilize their old ones.
-Last but not least, it is also equipped with and Wi-Fi and NFC connectivity, which enables the transfer of images and makes instant sharing possible.
+The battery it uses is similar to its predecessor so that users can utilize their old ones.
+Finally, it is also equipped with and Wi-Fi and NFC connectivity, which enables the transfer of images and makes instant sharing possible.

 We cannot also forget to mention the handy inbuilt GPS unit.
 All in all, this Canon EOS 5D Mark IV is one of the best-rounded and complete DSLRs but also quite an expensive one we’ve come across.